mesonbuild/wrapdb/README.md

 ## How to test a wrap

-Clone this repository locally, and set the `wraps` option with a coma separated list of wraps that needs to be built.
+Clone this repository locally, and set the `wraps` option with a comma separated list of wraps that needs to be built.

 For example to test libjpeg-turbo and zlib: